 Kidd explains that the reason she’s here is to explore and research the Tree of Beginnings and Mew to unlock the mystery behind them.
 Uh, okay….why not just ask the Queen if you could do that?
 Hell, considering the Queen seems to know Mew, perhaps she could’ve convinced it to wear the tracker, like a toy or something.
 Why did she feel the need to sneak around in order to do her work?

-Ash grumbles over Lucario’s attitude, but dude, keep in mind, he still believes the one person he thought was even close to being a friend betrayed him by locking him away in a staff for however many years while abandoning the palace and the Queen.
-Lucario may seem a little emo, but he has a bit of a right to be.
+Ash grumbles over Lucario’s attitude, but dude, keep in mind, he still believes the one person he thought was even close to being a friend betrayed him by locking him away in a staff for however many years while abandoning the palace and the Queen and then was hailed as a hero for it.
+Lucario may seem a little touchy, but he has a bit of a right to be.

-Lucario leads the group through a dense fog using its aura abilities, and I’m just now realizing that there’s no real reason why Lucario should be able to sense rocks….Aura senses energy within living beings.
+Lucario leads the group through a dense fog using his Aura abilities, and I’m just now realizing that there’s no real reason why Lucario should be able to sense rocks….Aura senses energy within living beings.
 Plants I can buy; not rocks.
 And, no, I’m not counting Rock Pokemon.

 Pikachu wakes up in the Tree of Beginnings after being tended to by Mew and Meowth.
 Pikachu and Mew play for a bit and, again, I see legit caring for Pikachu from Meowth.
 He seems elated when Pikachu wakes up, gets worried when he sees Pikachu fall and then breathes a sigh of relief when Pikachu shows that he’s fine and gets back up.
 Did Pikachu and Meowth bond somewhere down the line in the show and I never caught it?
 I know there have been some bonding moments for them, but it’s always retconned.